 which is block cyclic.
 In this case, you can imagine the lab grid

 being repeatedly overlaid in both dimensions until all the original

 Using the same original 8-by-8 matrix and 2-by-2 lab grid, consider a block size of 3 instead of 4, so that 3-by-3 square blocks are distributed among the workers.
 The code looks like this:

 spmd DIST = codistributor2dbc([2 2], 3) AA = codistributed(A, DIST) end

 The first “row” of the lab grid is distributed to worker 1 and worker 2, but that contains only six of the eight columns of the original matrix.
 Therefore, the next two columns are distributed to worker 1.
 This process continues until all columns in the first rows are distributed.
 Then a similar process applies to the rows as you proceed down the matrix, as shown in the following distribution scheme:

 The diagram above shows a scheme that requires four overlays of the lab grid to accommodate the entire original matrix.
-The following pmode session shows the code and resulting distribution of data to each of the workers:
+The following code shows the resulting distribution of data to each of the workers.

 The following points are worth noting:

 any performance enhancement unless the block size is at least a few